JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 #### Interface

-The library exports a struct, `Server` which exposes two public functions:
+The library exports a struct `Server` which exposes two public functions:

 A constructor with the signature:
 ```rust